 Your colleague called in sick today.
 As a result, you have to do some actual work and someone called Carl keeps asking for ‘the numbers’.
 At some point (11.23am, to be exact) you just can’t think thoughts anymore.
 But you are thinking about lunch.
 At Le Relais de Venise de l’Entrecôte, they do the thinking for you.
 And the thought is always steak and chips smothered with their famous sauce, because that’s the only thing they serve.
 Oh, and dessert too, which is always a necessary bonus to yourself for trying to work so hard.

 You’re an intellect, so obviously you read the newspaper.
-Today, the news went something like, hello tragedy, goodbye ice caps, and even the common fruit fly is apparently now endangered.
+Today, the news went something like: hello tragedy, goodbye ice caps, and even the common fruit fly is apparently now endangered.
 It’s time to leg it to The Quince Tree before anyone even has the chance to mention another hacking scandal.
-This Little Venice spot is the cafe equivalent of listening to Enya in your underwear.
-There’s a super refreshing pea, mint, and asparagus risotto.
+This Little Venice spot is the café equivalent of listening to Enya in your underwear.
+There’s a refreshing pea, mint, and asparagus risotto.
 There’s the perpetual smell of budding roses.
 Hell, there’s even topiary in the shape of bunnies.
-Take your time choosing between all of the cakes, sip on the Berryburst smoothie and, air out those worries about the fate of humanity with some alfresco dining.
+Take your time choosing between all of the cakes, sip on the Berryburst smoothie, and air out those worries about the fate of humanity with some alfresco dining.